 Part of the problem is that the plot feels unfinished.
 There is mention made in Lemony Snicket’s introduction about secret societies but clearly anything to do with these was cut from the film; there is clearly also meant to be something of significance regarding the spyglasses; while the cause of the parents’ death is never explained.
 These mysteries was left open-ended in the books but the feeling here is of a story that is frustratingly incomplete rather than any sense that one wants to return to the series and find the answers in subsequent episodes.

-The Lemony Snicket books are set to be revived as a tv series A Series of Unfortunate Events (2017– ) with Neil Patrick Harris as Count Olaf.
+The Lemony Snicket books were subsequently revived as a tv series A Series of Unfortunate Events (2017-9) with Neil Patrick Harris as Count Olaf.